michaelsatumba/mobile-first-social-trading-app/README.md

 **Assumptions**
 <br>
-I was allowed to use React and TailwindCSS
+I was allowed to use React and TailwindCSS<br>
 Testing on iPhone SE on dev tools

 **Additional Features and Improvements**